TokyoWars/arcade-legends-3-batocera/docs/controls.md

 ### AL3 Hotkeys

-Provides cabinet-level hotkey input separate from normal gameplay controls.
+Provides cabinet-level functions separate from normal gameplay controls.

-The verified bridge exposes:
+The working bridge exposes:

     KEY_EXIT

-through this device.

-Keeping cabinet-level functions separate reduces the chance of accidentally assigning a normal gameplay button to a system function.
+    KEY_VOLUMEUP
+    KEY_VOLUMEDOWN

+The volume keys are used by the EXIT + Player 1 Up/Down shortcut described below.

 ---